ulysses-sl/arraysort-Py/README.md

 arraysort-Py
 ============

-Python implementation for popular array sorting algorithms
+Python implementation and benchmark for popular array sorting algorithms